 Rochester Civil Rights Lawyer

-Abused by the Police or Government?
+Abused by the Police or Government in Monroe County?
 Take Legal Action!

 No one should live in fear of police brutality, racial profiling, and other

 abuses carried out by the government.
 Yet civil rights violations are

 In Rochester, The Russell Friedman Law Group, LLP proudly stands up for

 people who have been victimized by civil rights violations.
 With more